zalyoung/gitlab-handbook/content/handbook/security/product-security/_index.md

 - Only vulnerabilities (or a combination of weaknesses), inadequate design choices, or functional logic that exposes GitLab, the product, to compromises and leaks.
 #### Review

-Risks tracked in our risk register are reviewed on a quarterly basis.
+Risks tracked in our risk register are reviewed on a monthly basis by Product Security leadership.

 ## Collaboration is Key